ekunysz/milstd1553duino/README.md

 # MIL-STD-1553 Logical Layer Implementation

-This project provides a lightweight software implementation of the MIL-STD-1553 data bus protocol, focusing only on the logical layer.
+This project provides a Arduino lightweight software implementation of the MIL-STD-1553 data bus protocol, focusing only on the logical layer.
 It abstracts the physical transport layer, allowing communication over interfaces such as I²C or UART, making it adaptable to different embedded platforms.

+Current tested with:
+BC: Arduino Uno
+RT: Arduino Nano

 The implementation includes two main roles:
 -------------------------------------------